RahafDuhaimesh/Portfolio-Project/README.md

 # Portfolio-Project
 My first project at Orange Coding Academy is the Portfolio Using HTML,CSS, and Bootstrap.
 It includes my experience, projects, skills and education.
+It features a responsive design with a clean, modern aesthetic.
+By utilizing Bootstrap's grid system and components, I've built a user-friendly and adaptive site that highlights my ability to deliver professional and polished web experiences across various devices.